neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 Recipes are YAML files that encode the instructions for sparsifying a model or sparse transfer learning.
 SparseML accepts the recipes as inputs, parses the instructions, and applies the specified algorithms and hyperparameters during the training process.

-In such a way, recipes are the declarative interface for specifying which sparsity-related algorithms to apply!
+In this way, recipes are the declarative interface for specifying which sparsity-related algorithms to apply, allowing you to apply sparsity related algorithms from the familiar YOLOv5 training script.

 ### SparseML CLI